NO_COLOR

 Piped stdout

-// Styles retain colours on stderr even when stdout is piped.
+// Colors work on stderr even when stdout is piped.

 logger := clog.New(clog.Stderr(clog.ColorAuto))